seagochen/DigitalImageProcessingDemo/README.md

 # Project Overview

-This project contains a collection of Python scripts that demonstrate various concepts and techniques in data analysis and visualization.
+This project contains Python scripts demonstrating various concepts and techniques in traditional image data processing and visualization.
 Each Python file in this project can be run independently and produces a specific output.

 # Dependencies